Residents object to Covid-19 testing site set up in Stamford Hill Estate

 “This will be one of a number of testing sites across Hackney, all of which have been installed and operated safely, and we will use this experience to ensure the facility does not pose a public health risk to Sandford Court residents.”

-The testing centre opened on November 2 and will be in place for a minimum of 13 weeks, but potentially longer if need continues.
+The testing centre started testing people on November 2 and will be in place for a minimum of 13 weeks, potentially longer should the need for local testing to continue.